Dear families of the Class of 2023,

 Mary Ellen Wade is the Associate Director of Messina and a Messina Mentor for the past six years.
 In her work at Loyola, Mary Ellen coordinates all of the Messina assessment initiatives.
 Mary Ellen developed an appreciation for Jesuit education in her previous work at Georgetown University that has led her to continue to explore elements of Ignatian Spirituality at Loyola both personally and professionally.

-Coffee and Donut Social featuring local favorite, Diablo Donuts – Flannery 2nd Floor Lounge
+Coffee and Donut Social featuring local favorite, Hoehn's Bakery – Flannery 2nd Floor Lounge

-The Good Life – Flannery O’Connor Hall 230
+The Good Life and Heartland: A Memoir of Working Hard and Being Broke in the Richest Country on Earth – Flannery O’Connor Hall 230

-Presented by Dr. Jim Snow, Co-Director of Messina and Philosophy Department Lecturer and Sarah Lewis, Messina Mentor & Program Assistant for the Dean of Undergraduate and Graduate Studies
+Presented by Dr. Jim Snow, Co-Director of Messina and Philosophy Department Lecturer, and Sarah Lewis, Messina Mentor and Program Assistant for the Dean of Undergraduate and Graduate Studies

 Beginning in antiquity philosophers have argued for particular conceptions of the good life.
-This sessions will evaluate how philosophers have defined the good life.
-Participants will be encouraged to participate in the discussion and offer their insights.
+This session will evaluate how philosophers have defined the good life.
+These same philosophers took up the question of whether or not a good life is available to all.
+This year’s Messina Common Text, Heartland, addresses this question in the context of the contemporary United States.
+Participants will be encouraged to participate in the discussion and offer their insights regarding the nature of the good life and whether or not it is available to all.

 Professor Snow is an avid motorcyclist.
 He and his wife Dale (also a member of the philosophy department) have toured much of the continental U.S. on an old Harley-Davidson and eight European countries on their Ducati.
 They make their home in Guilford, a five-minute walk from campus, where they foster and rehabilitate abandoned and damaged pit bulls for a rescue organization.

-Sarah Lewis graduated from Winthrop University with a Bachelor of Arts in Visual Art and a minor in mathematics.
+Sarah Lewis graduated from Winthrop University with a B.A. in Visual Art and a minor in mathematics.
 Shortly after graduation, she moved to Japan as a participant in the JET Programme, living and working as an English teacher in the port city of Kobe from 2009 to 2014.
-Sarah currently works within the office of the Dean of Undergraduate Studies, providing support to the Messina, National Fellowships, Pre-Health Programs, and the Class Deans.
-She also serves as Green Office Representative.
+Sarah currently works within the office of the Dean of Undergraduate Studies, providing support to Messina, National Fellowships, Pre-Health Programs, and the Class Deans.
+She participates in the Loyola Chamber Ensemble, and is proud dog mom to an adorable rescue floof named Opal.

 Michael Puma serves as the co-director of Messina.
 While at Loyola, Mike has taken part in several retreats and immersion trips including Road Trip, first year and senior retreat, UNITE, Spring Break Outreach and Encuentra El Salvador.
 He also served as president of Loyola's Phi Beta Kappa chapter and is a member of OUT Loyola - Loyola's LGBTQ group for faculty, staff and administrators.
 He is currently pursuing a doctoral degree in Higher Education Administration at the University of Maryland, College Park.